 The amplifier has three sets of connections and one switch: The first connection and switch is the AC line power system.
 The amplifier's voltage and current rating are indicated on the bottom.
-It will be either 240 volts, 120 volts, or 100 volts, all with a 6 amp 3AG type fuse.
+It will be either 240 volts, 120 volts, or 100 volts, all with a 3AG slow blow type fuse.
 The frequency rating of the AC line source is 50 to 60 Hz.

 Your amplifier is provided with a standard AC power cord which fits into the line receptacle located just below the power switch.
 The amplifier is equipped for operation with an earth ground provided by the AC outlet.
 Do not defeat this ground.
 The chassis of the amplifier is connected directly to this earth ground, and the audio circuit ground is connected to the chassis and earth through a power thermistor, which gives a ground safety connection but helps avoid ground loops.
-While the amplifier is equipped with an AC inrush suppresser, the turn-on AC draw will peak (half cycle) at roughly 50 amps on a 120 volt system and 25 amps on a 240 volt system.
-The fuse on the amplifier is a 3AG fast blow type rated at 6 amps.
-It is in series with the AC power line.
+While the amplifier is equipped with AC inrush suppressers, the turn-on AC draw will peak (half cycle) at roughly 50 amps on a 120 volt system.